Restraining Orders

 Why Are Restraining Orders Issued?

 Restraining orders are filed against those who allegedly threaten another’s safety.
-This is a common solution when someone is being stalked, when they believe their child is in harm's way, or during a tumultuous divorce.
+This is a common solution in domestic violence cases, when someone is being stalked, when they believe their child is in harm's way, or during a tumultuous divorce.
 However, restraining orders are not always filed fairly, sometimes barring people from their families when they did not engage in threatening behaviors.
 When you work with our firm, we can help you gather and present all the evidence needed to illustrate your side of the story.

 A few common reasons restraining orders are filed include:

-Temporary Restraining Orders (TRO)
+Understanding Temporary Restraining Orders (TRO)

-Permanent Restraining Orders
+Understanding Final Restraining Orders (FRO)

 Yes, a restraining order can be contested or appealed in Morristown, New Jersey.
 If a restraining order is issued against you, it's important to understand that you have the right to defend yourself.